lsm/micromono/README.md

 Sounds familiar, right?
 MicroMono is built with proven, open source frameworks and libraries (e.g. [express](http://expressjs.org) and [JSPM](http://jspm.io/)).
 You will find yourself right at home when working with MicroMono if you have ever used any of these tools before.

-In MicroMono, you will generally have 2 different types of components:
+In MicroMono, there are 2 different types of components:
-- **[Server](README.md#server)** serves requests directly from clients and proxies to the services behind it.
-- **[Service](README.md#service)** runs the code which provide the actual feature.

 ![](doc/images/1-components.png)
+- **[Balancer](#doc_balancer)** serves requests directly from clients and proxies requests to the right services behind it.
+- **[Service](#doc_service)** runs the code which provide the actual feature.

-<a name="two_components_service"></a>
+<a name="#doc_service"></a>
 ### Service

 A service is a standalone package which groups related features together as an unit.
 It could have only one RPC endpoint, or it may have a http routing code and client side dependencies.
-You can think of it as a micro application with everything you need to run that part of the business logic.
+You can think of it as a **micro-monolithic application** with everything you need to run that part of the business logic.
 In current node.js implementation it is also a npm package.
-So in the `package.json` file you can define npm depedencies as well as the required libraries for client-side code.
+So in the `package.json` file you can define npm dependencies as well as the required libraries for client-side code.
 But, this doesn't mean that you have to write your services in node.js.
-We will cover more about this topic in section [Development in other languages](README.md#develop-in-other-languages).
+We will cover more about this topic in the [design section](#doc_design).

-<a name="two_components_service_define_a_service"></a>
+<a name="doc_define_a_service"></a>
 #### Define A Service

 Here's an example that shows how to define a simple service which handles http request/response.